-One bag of Balance II® Carnivore Blend® (4.09 g/tsp) will last for about 168 preparation(s) of this recipe.
-It using a 20 gram pouch of Balance II® Carnivore Blend® (4.09 g/tsp) instead, one pouch will last for about 5.6 preparation(s) of this recipe.
 To order or reorder, go to www.balance.it and click Products OR purchase from your veterinarian.
 Some supplements require a specific vet. approval or "vet code" per FDA CPG Sec.
 690.150 guidelines.
-Requesting vet. approval can be done simply during checkout for when attempting to view certain recipes.
-Vet codes are made available to clients directly by their veterinarian to board-certified veterinary nutritionist® only and are not provided by Balance It® to its customers.
-If you'd like to set up a convenient, automatic reorder at any time before the early morning it is scheduled to next ship.
+Requesting vet. approval can be done simply during checkout or when attempting to view certain recipes.
+Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist® only and are not provided by Balance It® to its customers.
+If you'd like to set up a convenient, automatic reorder, please select that option during checkout.
+You can cancel your standing automatic reorder at any time before the early morning it is scheduled to next ship.